cgiffard/Captionator/README.markdown

 * `kind` - Resource type (one of `subtitles`, `captions`, `chapters`, `descriptions`, `metadata`.)
 * `readyState` - indicates whether the resource is loaded (one of NONE/0, LOADING/1, LOADED/2, or ERROR/3)
 * `mode` - the most important property (probably!) - determines whether captionator will fetch and render the resource.
+* `cues` - A TextTrackCueList (functionally, an array) containing all the cues for the track
+* `activeCues` - A TextTrackCueList containing all the cues for the track which are currently active
 * `videoNode` - the HTMLVideoElement which the track relates to/extends.
 (Not in the WHATWG spec.)

 Ergo, to access the property `language` from the third track, you'd use the following code: